Lingering limbo: Businesses uncertain about tax law impact

 But smaller corporations aren't guaranteed a windfall.
 David Arena's real estate photography and marketing company had a profit last year low enough to give Alcove Media a tax rate of 15 percent.
 He's expecting a 6 percentage point jump this year.

-"I would have liked to maybe see a tiered (corporate tax) system again," says Arena, whose company is based in Bala Cynwyd, Pennsylvania.
+"I would have liked to maybe see a tiered [corporate tax] system again," says Arena, whose company is based in Bala Cynwyd, Penn.

 "So much has changed in the new law.
 You need to sit down with your tax preparer and see what parts of this are going to benefit your company and how can you position yourself to take advantage of it," she says.